-In the 1960s, Joseph New began rebuilding wrecked airplanes as a hobby.
-A few years later, he moved to Jackson, TN, with his wife Mary and teenage son Paul to convert the hobby into a full time business adjacent to McKellar Sipes Airport.
+In the 1960s, Joe began rebuilding wrecked airplanes as a hobby.
+Several years later, he moved to Jackson, TN, with his wife Mary and teenage son Paul to convert the hobby into a full time business adjacent to McKellar-Sipes Regional Airport.
 Working with his dad after school and summers, Paul learned the details of structural and engine work that few mechanics have the opportunity to experience.
-Paul went on to get his college degree in Avionics, worked with a commuter airline in Illinois and then a FBO in Kentucky as an avionics manager.
-In 1986, Paul and his family moved back to Jackson, partnering with Joe and Mary to continue the family aircraft rebuilding business.
+Paul went on to get his college degree in Avionics from Southern Illinois University while working with a commuter airline.
+After graduation, he became the avionics manager for the airline, and in 1984 moved to an FBO in Kentucky as an avionics manager.
+In 1986, Paul, his wife Helen, and their three children moved back to Jackson, partnering with Joe and Mary to continue the family aircraft rebuilding business.

-Paul New began working on airplanes as a child helping his dad with their latest hobby airplane restoration project.
+Paul began working on airplanes as a child helping his dad with their latest hobby airplane restoration project.
 Paul soloed the day after his sixteenth birthday, completed his private pilot’s certificate when he was seventeen, added the multi-engine rating that same year, and later the instrument rating.

 Paul completed the avionics curriculum at Southern Illinois University (SIU), earning his degree in Applied Science – Avionics Technology in 1981.
 While attending SIU, Paul started and managed the avionics department for a commuter airline.
 In 1983 he started and managed an avionics shop for an FBO in Kentucky.
-In late 1986 Paul moved to Jackson, Tennessee, and began working again with his father in the airplane restoration business.
+In late 1986 Paul and his family moved to Jackson, Tennessee, and began working again with his father in the airplane restoration business.
 He purchased Tennessee Aircraft Services, Inc. from his father in 1989 and transitioned the business to specialize in structural repairs and include routine maintenance.

 Doug Kail joined Tennessee Aircraft Services, Inc. in August 2004 after 20 years with the U.S. Air Force in aircraft maintenance career fields.
 He has been an A & P mechanic since November 2000 and an IA since February of 2013.
 “Working with our team here is very rewarding.
 Paul is a great leader.
 There’s never a dull moment in this environment with quality as job one.”